max-java/module-switcher/monolith/HELP.md

 by setting true/false value on controller.cmd property or completely removing it. <br />
 If @ConditionalOnProperty doesn't meet condition, Spring will not create a bean in the first place: that is common behavior you'd like to have.
 @EnableInConsoleCommands from cmd package is a good example of use of annotation inheritance: by placing
-@ConditionalOnProperty on top of the annotation, I focus property settings for condition in one place (S of solid and DRY).
+@ConditionalOnProperty on top of the annotation, I concentrated property settings for condition in one place (S of solid and DRY). todo:// and adds alias for @Component
+### proxy